Diffusive buckling fronts in lattice-based metamaterials: Continuum model

 In order to extend and generalize our experimental observations to larger systems, we aim to construct a mathematical framework allowing us to approach the continuum limit \cite{deng2017elastic,deng2018metamaterials,mo2019cnoidal,deng2020characterization,deng2021dynamics,veenstra2024non}.
 Specifically, we wish to describe the temporal evolution of the node rotations within the 3D lattice during compression.

 To this end, we first consider a discrete set of nodes that are connected with flexible bonds.
 Each node has a rotation angles $\theta_{i,j,k}$ and $\phi_{i,j,k}$ associated within xz- and yz-planes, respectively, and we apply a coordinate transformation in line with the experimental observations on counter-rotating neighbours during local buckling, see Fig.\,\ref{fig:3}.
 This entails that if $\theta_{i,j,k}$/$\phi_{i,j,k}$ is defined positive for clockwise rotation, its in-plane neighbours are defined positive for counter-clockwise rotations.
 We then consider that the connecting bonds act as harmonic springs.
 For in-plane bonds we assume axial springs for compression and shear, and torsional springs for bending.
 For out-of-plane bonds we assume an additional torsional spring for torsion, connecting nodes of different planes.
 For all bonds we lastly assume viscoelastic dissipation, see Fig.\,\ref{fig:3}\textit{A}.
 The current model only accounts for node rotations during compression and no translations.
 The latter are related to the applied axial strain ($\epsilon_z$), as well as $\epsilon_{x}$ and $\epsilon_{y}$, that relate to the local Poisson's ratio, which is a lattice structure property (see Fig.\,\ref{fig:2}\textit{B}).
 Here, we assume that the 3D strains are known and put ourselves in the reference frame of the translating nodes, hence only considering rotation as a degree of freedom.
+In addition, we impose a constraint on the maximum rotation angle, in line with the experimental observations of nodal contact at sufficiently large strain.